beckym223/manual_work/E6_long_edited.md

 of affairs.
 The dichotomy is far from pure, and it is mainly a question of relative con- centration.
-330n this see Sen (1981), linking starvation to un- equal entitlements, with actual case studies of four famines.
-See also Ravallion (1987), Dreze and Sen (1989), and Desai (1995).
-34See also Nozick's (1974) discussion of "Locke's proviso."
-350n this question, see Sen (1982a,b).
-360n this question, see Sen (1982b), Hammond
-(1986), and Levi (1986).

 ### ---Economics-1995-0-14.txt---